Link to home

 The earliest sign identified is this example that must date to 1896 or 7.
 Note that it says Ariel - late Dunlop, a clear reference to the fact that the Ariel cycles were originally the Dunlop cycles.

 The red and white enamelled sign seems to be the most common survivor.
-It exists in several forms, flat to be mouted against a wall or thicker so that one edge can be mounted on a wall with the sign sticking out.
+It exists in several forms; flat single sided to be mouted on a wall, double sided to be hung from a pole and thicker so that one edge can be mounted on a wall with the sign sticking out.
 The text reads Cycles and Motors or Motor Bicycles.
 Some examples are shown.
+Date, probably from 1903-12

 Ariel sign